Trump: Reports Of Alleged Improper Conversation With Foreign Leader Are 'Ridiculous'

 Updated at 12:05 p.m.
 ET

-President Trump blamed "a political hack job" for reports that a whistle-blower has charged he had an improper conversation with a foreign leader.
+President Trump blamed "a political hack job" for reports that a whistleblower has charged he had an improper conversation with a foreign leader.

 The Washington Post on Friday reported the conversation in question involves Ukraine.

-Trump said he did not know the identity of the whistle-blower, "but I hear it's a partisan person."
+Trump said he did not know the identity of the whistleblower, "but I hear it's a partisan person."

 Trump said it was a "totally appropriate conversation.
 It was actually a beautiful conversation," although he did not specify with whom.

-Asked if he mentioned former vice president and Democratic presidential candidate Joe Biden in the conversation, Trump said, "somebody ought to look into Joe Biden's 's statement because its disgraceful."
+Asked if he mentioned former vice president and Democratic presidential candidate Joe Biden in the conversation, Trump said, "Somebody ought to look into Joe Biden's statement because it's disgraceful."

-Trump alleged Biden "talked (sic) billions of dollars that he's not giving to a certain country unless a certain prosecutor was taken off the case."
+Trump alleged that Biden "talked [about] billions of dollars that he's not giving to a certain country unless a certain prosecutor was taken off the case."

 Trump supporters have alleged that the senior Biden, while in office, urged the firing of a Ukrainian prosecutor who was allegedly looking into son Hunter Biden's business dealings.